 With her sketchbook, pencils and markers tucked under her pillow, Marie Amell ’21 waited for silence to fall on her childhood home, and for her parents to fall asleep, before clicking on her flashlight and beginning her art projects within the cave created by her sheets.
-Today her studio has expanded, as she works within the walls of SUNY Potsdam’s Brainerd Hall while pursuing a degree in studio art.
+Her studio expanded when she enrolled at SUNY Potsdam, working within the walls of Brainerd Hall as she pursued a degree in studio art.

 “ I have really enjoyed my time at Potsdam.
 I have met some of my closest friends here.
 I love the variety of classes. you can take ice climbing, you can take ballet, you can take sculpture—there's so much here.
 There's a planetarium underneath one of the buildings, we have a boa constrictor in the biology department, and many live performances.
 There's a lot going on, so it's pretty cool.” -Marie Amell '21

-“It’s definitely a learning process, researching how to animate, creating backgrounds, creating character designs, creating movement—it's very time consuming but I'm really enjoying it,” Amell said.
-“It's about this forest fairy who is born in spring and then the wind carries her throughout the Adirondacks, and through the seasons.
-She experiences summer, fall and winter, and eventually she passes away in winter as she ages,” Amell said.
+“It was definitely a learning process.
+I researched how to animate, create backgrounds, create character designs, create movement.
+It was very time-consuming but I really enjoyed it,” Amell said.
+“The film was about a forest fairy who is born in spring and then the wind carries her throughout the Adirondacks, and through the seasons.
+She experienced summer, fall and winter, and eventually she passes away in winter as she ages."

-To supplement her film production, Amell hired Jered White ’21, a student at The Crane School of Music, who is creating an original song to accompany her animation.
-At the end of the semester, she will share her work during a 20-minute presentation for faculty and staff, discussing the process of creating the film and her efforts to learn about animation.
+To supplement her film production, Amell hired Jered White ’21, a student at The Crane School of Music, who created an original song to accompany her animation.
+At the end of her final semester, she shared her work with faculty and staff during a 20-minute presentation where she discussed the process of creating the film and her efforts to learn about animation.

-From painting, ceramics, and graphic design, to photography and art history, Amell has dabbled in numerous art forms under the mentorship of her art professors like Laura Fair-Schulz, Roxanne Locy, and Chair of the Department of Art Dr. Caroline Downing.
-“There are a lot of fantastic teachers and the classes have been really cool.
-The professors are my favorite thing about SUNY Potsdam,” she said.
-“I've taken some art history courses, like ‘Impressionism.’
-It's just amazing how much the art history teachers know, how they remember so much detail about the paintings and artists, it’s really, really valuable.”
+From painting, ceramics, and graphic design, to photography and art history, Amell dabbled in numerous art forms under the mentorship of her art professors like Laura Fair-Schulz, Roxanne Locy, and Chair of the Department of Art Dr. Caroline Downing.
+“There were a lot of fantastic teachers and the classes were really cool.
+The professors were my favorite thing about SUNY Potsdam,” she said.
+“I took some art history courses, like ‘Impressionism.’
+It was just amazing how much the art history teachers knew, and how they remembered so much detail about the paintings and artists.”

-Amell also has her sights set on becoming an art teacher later in life.
-“Down the road maybe in my 40s, 50s, or 60s I'll go into art teaching, I still think that would be a blast,” she said.
+When she graduated, Amell moved to the Midwest to pursue a career as an artist to create fine art, animated stories, and graphic novels.
+Amell has her sights set on becoming an art teacher later in life.
+“Down the road maybe in my 40s, 50s, or 60s I'll go into art teaching.
+I think that would be a blast,” she said.
 “But for now, I want to be a storyteller and try to make that happen—why not, you only have one life!”